-You can use the Fastly web interface to manually purge objects via key (/guides/purging/single-purges#purging-with-keys), or you can use our Purge API (/api/purge) to purge a collection of objects with one API call.
-If you're using Fastly to cache your API, check out the guide on purging API cache with surrogate keys (/guides/api-caching/purging-api-cache-with-surrogate-keys) to learn how surrogate keys can help you purge API cache.
+You can use the Fastly web interface to manually purge objects via key (/guides/purging/single-purges#purging-with-keys), or you can use our Purge API (/api/purge).
+If you're using Fastly to cache your API, check out the guide on purging API cache with surrogate keys (/guides/api-caching/purging-api-cache-with-surrogate-keys) to learn how surrogate keys can help you.